-Poor eating habits: Regularly consuming high calorie processed foods like fast foods, baked foods, candy, desserts, sugary drinks and vending machine snacks are some of the major causes of obesity in children.
+Regularly consuming high calorie processed foods like fast foods, baked foods, candy, desserts, sugary drinks and vending machine snacks may cause obesity in children.

-Socioeconomic factors: In some communities, people may have limited resources and limited access to supermarkets.
+In some communities, people may have limited resources and limited access to supermarkets.
 Consequently, they might buy convenience foods that don’t spoil quickly, such as frozen meals, crackers and cookies.
-Also, people who live in lower income neighborhoods might not have access to a safe place to exercise or workout on a daily basis, which may lead to the cause of obesity.
+Also, people who live in lower income neighborhoods might not have access to a safe place to exercise or workout on a daily basis, which may lead to cause obesity.

-Medications: Many commonly used medications may cause weight gain.
+Many commonly used medications may cause obesity.
 The amount of weight gain may vary depending on the patient and type of medication.
 Weight gain because of medication can be through some mechanism like stimulation of appetite, stimulation of fat storage, slowed metabolism, fluid retention or impaired exercise tolerance.

-Hormonal Issues: Hormonal changes or imbalance is also one of the causes for obesity in children especially in teens as their body is undergoing a lot of changes.
+Hormonal changes or imbalance can also cause obesity in children especially in teens as their body is undergoing a lot of changes.
 Other Hormonal abnormalities that lead to increased weight gain in children typically are associated with short stature or poor height growth.
 Examples of such conditions include hypothyroidism, Cushing’s syndrome, or growth hormone deficiency.
 (Foods to help in fixing hormonal imbalance)